-- 1. A candidate for graduation must have an overall institutional average of C (2.0 GPA).
-Note: The School of Education requires a 2.75 GPA for any degree program that must meet TEP requirements.
+- 1. A candidate for graduation must have an overall institutional average of C (2.0 GPA (unless the academic program specifies a higher GPA for licensure or certification purposes-See College Dean) Example: The School of Education requires a 2.75 GPA for any degree program that must meet TEP requirements.
 See Teacher Certification for additional Information.
 Other programs may have a GPA requirement for graduation.
 See the Dean of the College. - 2.
-A candidate for graduation must have an overall cumulative average of C (2.0 GPA). - 3.
-A candidate for graduation must have an overall average C (2.0 GPA) in each major field.
+A candidate for graduation must have an overall cumulative average of C (2.0 GPA (unless the academic program specifies a higher GPA for licensure or certification purposes-See College Dean) - 3.
+A candidate for graduation must have an overall average C (2.0 GPA) in each major field (unless the academic program specifies a higher GPA for licensure or certification purposes-See College Dean)